 Instructors will not have access to see students' readiness reports until after students

-keep in mind that the sample report does not contain APSU specific text and branding
+please keep in mind that the sample report does not contain APSU specific text and

-like actual readiness reports.
-Once students have taken the assessment, instructors
+branding like actual readiness reports.
+Once students have taken the assessment,

 The readiness report provides the student with a summary and then detailed results